 After what seemed to be an especially long and arduous winter, St. Clement’s School anticipated the arrival of summer with its annual May Day celebrations.

 This weekend I have enjoyed catching up on some reading- both fiction and non-fiction.
-While I love fiction as an escape and a channel for relaxation,
+While I love fiction as an escape and a channel for relaxation, I find non-fiction particularly informative for work.

 St. Clement’s School has long embraced the issues of diversity, equity, and inclusion and all were at the fore during the School’s recent Ally Weeks.